AndrewHenderson/marionette-redux/README.md

 ## How Does It Work?

-It works by providing a way to bind a Redux store to the Marionette View and/or Backbone Model/Collection lifecycles.
-There is an excellent video on how React Redux works [this readthesource episode](https://www.youtube.com/watch?v=VJ38wSFbM3A).
+By providing a way to bind a Redux store to the Marionette View and/or Backbone Model/Collection lifecycles.

+There is an excellent video on how React Redux works in [this readthesource episode](https://www.youtube.com/watch?v=VJ38wSFbM3A).

 If you understand that and Marionette, you should be ready to apply Marionette Redux in your applicaltion.
 Enjoy!

 ## License